-FSH is follicle-stimulating hormone (it stimulated follicles to develop which are immature eggs surrounded by other cells).
+FSH is follicle-stimulating hormone (it stimulates follicles to develop, which are immature eggs surrounded by other cells).
 LH is luteinising hormone (it stimulates the corpus luteum to develop which literally means yellow body and literally is a yellow body which secretes progesterone and forms from the “ashes”/remains of the follicle following ovulation).

 Here’s an overview of the entire cycle (it’s arbitrarily decided that day 1 is the first day of menstruation just because it’s easily spotted… no pun intended!):

 1. Ovulation: a) high levels of FSH stimulate the ovaries to produce oestrogen